cfelton/alt.hdl/README.md

 VGA system (ex6\_vgasys)
 ------------------------
-This example is a straightforward VGA system, although VGA is not as useful - it is readily available on many development boards and it is a self contained medium size example and explores some different aspects of a system.
+This example is a straightforward VGA system, although VGA is not as useful these days - it is readily available on many development boards and it is a self contained medium size example and explores some different aspects of a complex digital system.
 The *vgasys* has two main components:

  1. video color bar generator
  2. video sync (drives the VGA signals with the